jachymb/quantum-computer/README.md

 The Deutsch-Jozsa quantum circuit:
 ![Circuit diagram](https://upload.wikimedia.org/wikipedia/commons/b/b5/Deutsch-Jozsa-algorithm-quantum-circuit.png)

-That can be implemented (here for simplicity $n=1$ but can be easily generalized) as the following code:
+That can be implemented (here for simplicity $n=1$ but can be easily generalized) using the following code:
 ```python
 from gates import BooleanReversibleGate, HadamardGate, TensorProductGate, IdentityGate, Circuit
 from qubits import QubitArray